XPUI-Framework/xpui-rp2040/docs/hardware.md

 always does — a screen may claim it, an open value cancels with it — and only the last of its three meanings, finishing the screen, is declined at the root.

-Withholding the key instead is what this firmware used to do, and it took the other two meanings with it: a screen could not dismiss its own picker, and a value opened on a root screen could be committed but never cancelled.
-The reason for the guard was real — finishing the last screen empties the stack, ends the frame loop and parks the board, which from the outside is indistinguishable from a crash — but the fix belongs where the stack is.
+Withholding the key instead takes the other two meanings with it: a screen cannot dismiss its own picker, and a value opened on a root screen can be committed but never cancelled.
+The reason to reach for the guard is real — finishing the last screen empties the stack, ends the frame loop and parks the board, which from the outside is indistinguishable from a crash — but the fix belongs where the stack is.

 Each is debounced over four samples of a 10 ms loop and reported as an *edge*, because `xpui`'s input is edge-based: a button reported as held on every frame